STRIDES/NIHCloudLabAzure/docs/extramural_login.md

   ![authenticate ms](/docs/images/AZ_D_3.png)

-4. You may be taken to an Apps Dashboard, you can ignore this page
+4. You may be taken to an Apps Dashboard, you can ignore this page.

   ![apps](/docs/images/AZ_D_4.png)